 Janet received her degree from Ball State University and was a speech therapist for several years.
 During that time, she took classes in needlework at the Elsa Williams School of Needlework in MA.
 She taught needlework for several years and was a member of the Adirondack Artisans (a group of artists from the Adirondack area).
 More than 25 years ago, she studied floor cloth stenciling with a member of the Society of Early American Decorators.
 Janet and her art have been featured in several publications, including Early American Life Magazine’s Directory of the 200 best craftspeople in the country.
 She has rugs in several state and federal historic sites, including the John Jay House in Westchester, NY.

-Roberta, an Adirondack resident, spends countless hours in the outdoors observing and gathering the natural elements she incorporates into her designs.
-She was the owner of Fern Mountain Designs, well known for their distinctive floral arrangements.
-A Biology and Art major in college, she loves to create with an emphasis on the natural surroundings found in the Adirondacks, blending her two majors.
+Roberta, an Adirondack resident and multiple award-winning designer, spends countless hours in the outdoors observing and gathering the natural elements she incorporates into her designs.
+As a Biology and Art major in college, she loves to create with an emphasis on the natural surroundings found in the Adirondacks, blending her two majors.
 She also brings her knowledge of the flora and fauna of the area to her classes.
-As a multiple award-winning designer, Roberta has many years of experience teaching and sharing her “Floral Art”.
+Roberta has many years of experience teaching and enjoys sharing her love of artisan crafts.

 Patricia is a former computer programming consultant and owner of her own consulting company.
 Her interest in gardening stems from her early years in the Adirondacks, watching her parents work with their rock garden, vegetable garden, and houseplants.
 She brings to the garden her love of growing vegetables, herbs, and flowers, and the excitement generated while watching a seed turn into a dinner dish.
 Patricia has been gardening in one form or another for as long as she can remember.
 She was introduced to the square foot method about 20 years ago and has used it ever since.
 Patricia has been a member of the Lake Luzerne community since childhood and as an active resident of our town.
 She hopes teaching at the Adirondack Folk School will be one more way she can give back to the area she loves.